EducationSocial and Cultural ProgramsSisterhoodG'Mach/ChesedHadassah

 Speakers Series: Join us for informative talks by experts on a variety of Jewish and Israel-related topics are offered throughout the year..

 Movie Series: Join us throughout the year for screenings of Jewish-themed movies.
 Always free popcorn!

 Knit & Knosh: Experienced and novice knitters and crocheters are welcome for an afternoon of stitching, socializing and noshing on Wednesdays from 1 to 4 p.m.
 Join the gathering at any time.
 Some instruction is offered, but this is not a class.
 Check the events calendar for exact schedule.
 For more information, contact Beth Sholom at 301-663-3437.

 Dinner Club: Join fellow congregants once a month for an evening of good food and conversation.
-Scrap the cooking and gather on Feb.
-22 at 7 p.m. at a local italian restaurant.
-For details and to RSVP, please contact Liz Koozmin three days in advance at 571-345-8916 or email@example.com.
+Take a break from your Passover preparation and gather on March 29 at 7 p.m. at a local restaurant.
+For details and to RSVP, please contact Liz Koozmin three days in advance at 571-345-8916 or firstname.lastname@example.org.

 Book Group: Book Group generally meets on the fourth Sunday of every other month

 at 1 p.m. in the library.
 Books are selected based on their

 Jewish themes, culture and current events.
 Discussions are always lively

 and are sometimes led by guest speakers.
 The group is open to all who love to read!
 For more information,

 Meet Senator Cardin